Getting Started¶

 // Read the data from the host points

-auto clusters_indexes = h_points.clusterIndexes(); // Get the cluster index for each points
+auto clusters_indexes = h_points.clusterIndexes();

-auto seed_map =
+auto clusters = clue::get_clusters(h_points);

 }

 The first step is to create the Queue object.
-A Queue can be thought as a std::thread or as a stream of CUDA/HIP, and represents a queue of operations to be executed on a specific device.
-The queue will be used to allocate memory and to launch the kernels on the device.
-The clue::get_queue function provides a convenient way to obtain a queue from a specific device, whose index is to passed as an argument.
-Alternatively, the clue::get_device function can be used to obtain a device object, repcresenting an accelerator device, which can be then used to create a queue:
+A Queue can be thought of as a std::thread or as a stream of CUDA/HIP, and represents a queue of operations to be executed on a specific device.
+The queue will be used to allocate memory and launch kernels on the device.

 auto device = clue::get_device(0u); // Get the device with index 0

-3. specifying the alpaka backend to use
+Specify the Alpaka backend to use

 cmake_minimum_required(VERSION 3.16.0)